Meet the Team

 Savina Petkova is a freelance film critic based in London with bylines in MUBI Notebook, Little White Lies, Sight and Sound and Variety, among others.
 She is also part of the editorial board of the online magazine Talking Shorts and a workshop mentor for short film criticism.
 Savina is a member of the London Critic Circle, BIFA, the European Film Academy, and FIPRESCI and is completing her PhD at King's College London.

-Ramon Lamarca - Programmer and Catalan Film Specialist
+Ramon Lamarca - Programmer & Catalan Film Specialist

 Ramon started collaborating with the Cambridge Film Festival in 2012, and what was going to be a one-off collaboration became one of the longest-running strands of the Festival, Camera Catalonia.
 He is also involved with the rest of the festival's programming, and when allowed, he likes to indulge in stereoscopic extravaganzas, like the popular event with Brian May some years ago.
 Ramon has also programmed Catalan cinema in other UK cinemas and organised numerous film and music events with an orchestra in Spain.